 “Please get back in line and –”

-The speaker stops talking when a hand lands on their left shoulder, causing the speaker to turn around and look.
+The speaker stops talking when a pair of hands lands on their shoulders.

 “Father!
 What are you doing here?”